 Domesticated and Companion Animal Welfare

 The East Bay SPCA believes that people who choose to keep an animal dependent on their care are responsible for the animal for the duration of its life.
 This includes preventing neglect and cruelty, and providing a good quality of care.
-At the very least, the animals should be provided with At the very least, the animals are to be provided with:
+At the very least, the animals should be provided with:

 • Appropriate food and water